recommenders-team/recommenders/CONTRIBUTING.md

 ## Recommenders Team Contribution Guidelines

-#### Test Driven Development (TDD)
+#### Test Driven Development

-We use [TDD](https://en.wikipedia.org/wiki/Test-driven_development) in our development.
+We use [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) in our development.
 All contributions to the repository should have unit tests, we use [pytest](https://docs.pytest.org/en/latest/) for Python files and [papermill](https://github.com/nteract/papermill) for notebooks.

 Apart from unit tests, we also have nightly builds with smoke and integration tests.
 For more information about the differences, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).